Daud van Richter doesn’t trust anyone. It’s not philosophy—it’s survival.

 Designation: Clandestine Agent, Summit & Spire Mercantile

-Known Alias: The Laageter, The Collector
+Known Alias: The Laageter

 Appearance & Demeanor: Daud van Richter is a man who has weaponized stillness.
-His features are a paradox of his lineage: the high cheekbones and aquiline nose of his noble Befraren father, starkly contrasted by the pale, almost sallow olive skin of his Netzekali mother's heritage.
+His features are a paradox of his lineage: the high cheekbones and aquiline nose of his noble Befruoren father, starkly contrasted by the pale, almost sallow olive skin of his Netzekali mother's heritage.
 His dark hair is kept ruthlessly short, with the first, stark threads of silver at his temples serving as the most formal marker of an age that the haunted look in his eyes has long since surpassed.

-He dresses in dark, practical, and exquisitely tailored clothing of a Befraren cut, free of all frivolous ornamentation.
+He dresses in dark, practical, and exquisitely tailored clothing of a Befruoren cut, free of all frivolous ornamentation.
 His movements are economical and precise, the grace of a hunter who has learned that wasted energy is a fatal inefficiency.
 He does not perform charm; he performs analysis, a quiet, unnerving scrutiny that can dismantle a person more effectively than any physical threat.
 His defining feature is his gaze—the color of a winter sea, it is the gaze of a man who does not just see you, but is actively calculating the physics of your failure.

 His voice is a low, dry rasp, a tool he uses with surgical precision, each word a carefully weighed and measured thing.
 His entire philosophy is one of cynical pragmatism, a worldview forged in the cold, brutal logic of his own scars.
-It is perhaps best demonstrated not by my analysis, but by his own words, from his first true meeting with Captain Somerset.

 "I do not waste my time with the poetry of journalists, Captain," he said, his voice a low, dry rasp.
 "I prefer the hard, simple prose of a ship's manifest.
-For example, a Befraren merchant cog, the Stadholder, which was logged as carrying a rather... significant cargo of raw Aether-lode.
+For example, a Befruoren merchant cog, the Stadholder, which was logged as carrying a rather... significant cargo of raw Aether-lode.
 A cargo that is now, according to your own official report, lost to the deep."

 He paused, letting the silence stretch, a hunter allowing his prey to feel the cold certainty of the trap.
 Then, he offered the first, and only, concession of the night.